DevMyungyun/monitoring-agent/README.md

 # monitoring-agent
-This is monitor agent for Windows, Linux, MacOS and built by Golang
+This is monitor agent for Windows, Linux and built by Golang